 Why do cookies get hard?

-But however well you bake your cookies, they will still go hard eventually.
+However well you bake your cookies, they will still go hard eventually.
 Over time, the moisture in a cookie will evaporate into the air, causing the starches in the flour to crystallise and making it brittle and hard.
 This process begins as soon as the cookies are removed from the oven, which is why freshly-baked cookies are always softest.

-Soft cookies: keep them sealed
+Keep them sealed

 The trick to keeping your cookies soft for as long as possible is to stop moisture escaping, and to do that you need to keep them sealed.
 Moisture evaporates when it comes into contact with air, so you need to restrict air circulation around your cookies as much as possible.
 Airtight containers or ziploc bags work best, but if you don’t want to part with your old cookie jar, just put a ziploc bag inside.